 My relationship with walking was born out of boredom, really.
 I moved away from home in my early twenties—new city, no friends, first apartment, the whole shebang.
 When I arrived, I spent a lot of time sitting by myself trying not to think about college, what I was doing with my life, my relationships, and a who slew of other things that truly needed my attention.
 I had a lot of decisions I needed to make and was avoiding making them.
 As a way to get acclimated to my new city and as a way to get some exercise, I started taking up walking.
 I would strap on my shoes and walk until I got tired, sometimes several miles, and then I’d turn around and come home.
 This was pre-mp3/iPhone/iPad days, so it was just truly me and the elements.
 Even though it wasn’t my intention when I started, walking became, and remains today, a great way to just plain think.
 To weigh the options of a tough decision.
 To make grand plans.
 To walk off stress.

 Now, after countless hours of yoga and miles upon miles of walking, I’ve truly found how I best handle stress.
-While I don’t get out there as often as I'd like—adulthood sure comes with a lot of time-consuming responsibilities, doesn’t it?—I’ll always know that when I’m feeling overwhelmed with life, I need to take some time to unroll my mat or lace up my walking shoes.
+While I don’t get out there as often as I'd like—adulthood sure comes with a lot of time-consuming responsibilities, doesn’t it?—I’ll always know that when I’m feeling overwhelmed with life, I need to take

 A California native, Sarah Walsh enjoys sipping champagne, cooking big Sunday dinners, and spending time with her husband and feisty four-year-old daughter.
 When she's not busy eating and drinking, she loves performing improv comedy, watching bad reality TV, and listening to podcasts.
 You can read more on her blog, www.homesweetsarah.com, and on Instagram and Twitter @homesweetsarah.